Absence of bound states for waveguides in 2D periodic structures: Introduction

 We would like to emphasize that in contrast to the situation in \cite{Filo, Filo2, ExnerFrank}, our waveguide is \emph{not} embedded into a background medium which has constant material coefficients and neither a medium which is asymptotically constant infinitely far from the defect in lateral direction.

 To the authors' knowledge, the present paper contributes the first result on nonexistence of bound states in periodic waveguides which are embedded into a background structure which is fully periodic with respect to all space dimensions.
 The problem is highly nontrivial, since the standard Thomas approach is not applicable (see e.g.~the discussion in P.~Kuchment's review article \cite{Kuch5}).
-The main difficulty comes precisely from the ``soft wall'' property of the problem and several new and rather sophisticated techniques are needed.
+The main difficulty comes precisely from the ``soft wall'' property of the problem (resulting in a lack of compactness) and several new and rather sophisticated techniques are needed.
 We refer to section \ref{sec_plan} for an overview.

+It would be interesting and desirable to prove the absolute continuity of the spectrum for the partially periodic situation considered here.
+The result in \cite{FiloSob} on the absence of singular continous spectrum unfortunately cannot be applied (see remark \ref{remOnSing}).

-Finally, we would like to remark that our technique is applicable to more general operators; these will be treated in forthcoming work.
+Finally, we would like to remark that our technique is applicable almost without changes to Schr\"odinger operators $-\Delta+V_0+V_1$ in two dimensions, where the potentials $V_0$ and $V_1$ have the properties of $\eps_0$ and $\eps_1$ respectively.